 Congresswoman Alexandria Ocasio-Cortez introduced two amendments to block President Trump’s racist Housing rule.
-The Trump administration introduced a rule on July 23 to change the Affirmatively Furthering Fair Housing Act.
+The Trump administration introduced a decree on July 23 to change the Affirmatively Furthering Fair Housing Act.

-AFFH is a provision of the 1968 federal Fair Housing Act.
-It is regarded as a powerful tool to end discriminatory land use, racial bias, loan lending, and rental housing in the US.
+- AFFH is a provision of the 1968 federal Fair Housing Act.
+It is a powerful tool to end discriminatory land use, racial bias, loan lending, and rental housing in the US.

-If the House ratifies the amendments, the law will stop using federal funding to implement new rules and eventually end the housing discrimination.
+- If the House ratifies the amendments, the law will stop using federal funding to implement new rules and eventually end housing discrimination.

-Following George Floyd’s death, AOC has been continuously protesting against the police brutality and chemical agents to disperse peaceful demonstrations.
-To end the use of injurious chemicals, AOC introduced the “Prohibiting Law Enforcement Use of Chemical Weapons Act “on June 15, 2020.
+After George Floyd’s death, AOC continuously protested against police brutality and chemical agents to disperse peaceful demonstrations.
+To end the use of harmful chemicals, AOC introduced the “Prohibiting Law Enforcement Use of Chemical Weapons Act “on June 15, 2020.

 Climate Equity Act

 Apart from social injustice, AOC has been raising her voice against environmental inequality.
 The Climate Equity Act 2020 is evidence of AOC’s focus on environmental justice.
 AOC and Kamala Harris introduced the act on August 11.
-It ensures the frontline communities’ participation in climate-related policies as they will be worst impacted by climate change.
+It ensures the frontline communities’ participation in climate-related policies as climate change will be worst impacted.

-The bill states that major environmental policies and programs must be drafted by these frontline communities instead of a few white men.
+- The bill states that these frontline communities must draft significant environmental policies and programs instead of a few white men.

 AOC calls for increasing COVID relief bill

-AOC criticized congress and said that this amount is insufficient for hard-hit Americans during the pandemic.
+- AOC criticized congress and said that this amount was insufficient for hard-hit Americans during the pandemic.

 Alexandria Ocasio-Cortez is the youngest woman ever elected to Congress.
-In her first year in office, she has accomplished a lot and we’re only a third of the way through the term!
-Here are four more major accomplishments from her first year:
+In her first year in office, she has accomplished a lot, and we’re only a third of the way through the term!
+Here are four more significant accomplishments from her first year:

-(3) Introduced The Green New Deal resolution which aims at addressing climate change and economic inequality simultaneously while ensuring job security for all workers including those who work in low-income jobs or industries with high greenhouse gas emissions.
+- Introduced The Green New Deal resolution, which aims at addressing climate change and economic inequality simultaneously while ensuring job security for all workers, including those who work in low-income jobs or industries with high greenhouse gas emissions.